SJTU-ECTL/MASIM/README.md

 Mockturtle(https://github.com/lsils/mockturtle)

-Please add the include directories of the tool into your project.
+Please add all the include directories of the tool into your project's additional include directories.

+Note that you may need to use C++17 Language Standard and also update C++ Preprocessor setting in your project to use Mockturle.

+Please make sure you can run Mockturle before using our scheduler.

 ## Run
 To appy the scheduler on an XMG netlist, please: